telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

 ## Use DataSource

-If you want to make this widget DataSource- or MVVM-aware, implement some additional items.
+To make this widget DataSource- or MVVM-aware, implement some additional items.
 The section below goes over the process of creation a DataSource-aware widget.
 The MVVM part is tackled further below.
-The widget that is demonstrated, is a simple one that just repeats the data in the DataSource and also allows you to specify your own custom template.
+The widget that is demonstrated is a simple one that just repeats the data in the DataSource and also allows you to specify your own custom template.
 Think of this as an extremely dumbed-down ListView that for easier handling is named the Repeater.

 To make your widget aware of a DataSource, first use the created convenience method on the DataSource base object.